-Spatiotemporal Flood Characterization and Early Warning System Development in the Rokan Watershed Using Sentinel-1 SAR and Water Level Data Rijaldi R.M.(1*), Sidik R.F.(1), Liyantono.(1), Setiawan Y.(1) and Faskayana Y.S.(2)
+Spatiotemporal Flood Characterization and Early Warning Development in the Rokan Watershed Using Sentinel-1 SAR and Water Level Data Rijaldi R.M.(1*), Sidik R.F.(1), Liyantono.(1), Setiawan Y.(1) Faskayana Y.S.(2) and Desam R(3)

 1) Center for Environmental Research, IPB University, Indonesia